lidofinance/lido-dao/docs/protocol-levers.md

   * Permission required: `SET_NODE_OPERATOR_ACTIVE_ROLE`

 Misbehaving node operators can be deactivated by calling this function.
-The pool skips deactivated operators during validator registration; also, deactivated operators don’t take part in fee distribution.
+The pool skips deactivated operators during deposit contract; also, deactivated operators don’t take part in fee distribution.